joshnuss/elixir_inventory_management_sample/README.md

 Example Inventory Management Subsystem with Elixir
 =========

 It is advantageos for LOB (line-of-business) apps to be modularized into separate subsystems.
-Each subsystem is responsible for just one logical function, easing maintenance costs.
-For example an inventory system would be made up of several subsystems: inventory management, credit card processing, order fulfilment, product catalog, cart management, membership and several others.
-The application then becomes a collection of out of the box services and some modified services.
+Each subsystem is responsible for just one logical function, easing complexity.
+For example, an e-commerce system would be made up of several subsystems: inventory management, credit card processing, order fulfilment, product catalog, cart management, membership and several others.
+The application then becomes just a collection of out of the box services with some modified ones.

 For maximum re-usablity, each subsystem should offer several options (Provider pattern).
 For example an inventory service may offer these providers out of the box: